cincanproject/tools/cincan-tool.md

 The actual command line for the native tool is created based on the arguments give for the 'do' sub command.

+### Invoking tool without frontend

+Sometimes you cannot use the services provided by the 'cincan' frontend.
+For example, you wish to provide the files through mounts for their size rather using the copy approach.

+Good luck with that! (seriously, no pun intended)

 ### Running unit tests

 You can run the unit tests of the front and and some test tools like this: